The Human Truth Foundation

 Health:

 South Korea does relatively well in encouraging good health, compared to many other countries.
-S. Korea does the second-best in its adolescent birth rate19.
-It comes in the best 20 in its average life expectancy11 (one of the highest in Asia), its immunizations take-up32 and in its food aid and health contributions and WHO compliance33.
-But, things still need to improve in S. Korea.
-S. Korea does worse than average when it comes to its alcohol consumption rate34 (one of the highest in Asia) and in its fertility rate14.
-It sits amongst the bottom 20 for its smoking rate35.
-And finally, it is second-from-the-bottom in its suicide rate36.
-The number of overweight adults has increased by 14% over the past 40 years.
+S. Korea comes in the best 20 for its adolescent birth rate32 (one of the best in Asia), its average life expectancy11 (amongst the highest in Asia), its immunizations take-up33 and in its food aid and health contributions and WHO compliance34.
+S. Korea still has work to do.
+S. Korea does worse than average in its alcohol consumption rate35 (amongst the highest in Asia) and in its fertility rate14.
+It falls into the worst-performing 20 in its smoking rate36.
+And finally, it is second-from-the-bottom in its suicide rate37.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in South Korea in 2017 was the seventh-best in the world, at 83.3yrs.
 It improved by +11.7yrs in the 30 years from 1990, much better than the global average of +7.9yrs.
 South Korea had the 2nd-lowest average fertility rate in the world throughout the 2000s (after Hong Kong) and the 2010s.
 Its peak fertility rate was 5.95 in 1960.

 Life Expectancy